-David has a BEng (Hons) and PhD from Sheffield Hallam University.
-Upon completing his PhD in modelling and simulation, he joined Computer Sciences Corporation (CSC) to develop simulation models for BAE SYSTEMS.
+I have a BEng (Hons) and PhD from Sheffield Hallam University.
+Upon completing my PhD in modelling and simulation, I joined Computer Sciences Corporation (CSC) to develop simulation models for BAE SYSTEMS.
 Numerous successful projects followed, including the assessment of long bed machining capability, determining the capacity of a runway and the associated taxi/wait times and the transfer of a Boeing aviation manufacturing facility from Salmesbury to Prestwick.
-In addition a 3D animation of the Joint Strike Fighter assembly was developed to assist in the visualisation of the proposed production process.
+In addition a 3D animation of the Joint Strike Fighter (F35) assembly was developed to assist in the visualisation of the proposed production process.
 On returning to Sheffield Hallam University, various consultancy projects have been successfully completed for Siemens Industrial Power Generation, CHEP (a BRAMBLES COMPANY), JRI (Joint Replacements Instrumentation) Ltd and Firth Rixson.
 To ensure continued industrially relevant experience David sought and was awarded a Royal Academy of Engineering secondment to gain an increased understanding of how Lean is implemented within the National Health Service (NHS).
-As a result of this opportunity numerous successful projects have been completed both by himself and his students.
-In 2014 his was awarded University Inspirational Research supervisor of the year.
-He is also an external examiner for an Engineering programme at the University of Derby and the Cambridge Access Validating Agency.
-Additionally he has acted as an external panel member for the validation of several degree courses.
+As a result of this opportunity numerous successful projects have been completed both by myself and my students.
+In 2014 I was awarded University Inspirational Research supervisor of the year.

 Specialist areas of interest: